ayush4602/GrowSimplee-ipl/README.md

 ## About :

+Used multiple API datas relating to IPL.
+The APIs' were related to each other.
+Using these datas made a website which shows the data in a tabular format.
+The website can be accessed here : [IPL T20](https://growsimplee-ipl-history.firebaseapp.com/)

-# Major libraries used: React and ReactDOM
+## Major libraries used: React and ReactDOM
-# Bonus Points: tried making the web app offline
+## Bonus Points: tried making the web app offline

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).